9 Resume Phrases And Words Never to Include in Your Resume

-The word ‘Objective’ refers to what the job seeker is looking for in a position and is seen as an outdated term for today’s job market.
+The word “Objective” refers to what the job seeker is looking for in a position and is seen as an outdated term for today’s job market.
 Instead, job recruiters are looking for what a candidate can bring to the position and the company.

 We recommend a short career profile summary as your introduction that guides the recruiter through relevant skills, qualities and achievements.

-A well-written introduction can be just the hook you need get the recruiter considering you for a role.
+If you want you Resume to stand out, a well-written introduction can be just the hook you need get the recruiter considering you for a role.

 2. “Highly-Qualified” and other inflated remarks